backdrop-contrib/samlauth/README.md

 that, but should still be able to change their e-mail...
 Please either file an issue for a clear use case, or re-override the user edit screen using custom code.

+Users who have been created by the IdP login process get no password, so they can only log in locally after using Drupal's 'password reset e-mail' functionality.
+They only have acces to that if they have the "Use Drupal login" permission.